Vallisneria americana

+Description

+The plants are long, limp, flat, and have a green mid-ridge.

+V. americana generally maintains its population by clonal reproduction through the use of runners, but they are also capable of reproducing through the use of seeds.
+Salinity seems to affect the germination process in the same way it does the growth of the plant.
+The female flowers are solitary and at the end of an incredibly long and thin pedicel; up to 3 m in length, while less than 1 mm thick.

+Distribution and habitat

-Despite its name, it is not restricted to the Americas.
-It occurs naturally in Iraq, China, Japan, Korea, India, Papua New Guinea, the Philippines, Australia, Canada, the United States, Mexico, Guatemala, Honduras, Cuba, the Dominican Republic, Haiti and Venezuela.
+It is native to Canada, the United States, Mexico, Guatemala, Honduras, Cuba, the Dominican Republic, Haiti and Venezuela.
 It is found primarily in eastern North America, occurring west from Nova Scotia to South Dakota and South to the Gulf of Mexico.
 It has also been reported in the western states of Washington, Nebraska, New Mexico and Arizona.
+It has also recently been reported in Oregon.